jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 Thus, our propensity to sympathize with sorrow is be very strong while our inclination to sympathize with joy must be very weak.

-5 However, despite this prejudice, if there is no envy, our propensity to sympathize with joy is much stronger than our propensity to sympathize with sorrow.
+{{< s v="5" >}}  However, despite this prejudice, if there is no envy, our propensity to sympathize with joy is much stronger than our propensity to sympathize with sorrow.
 Our fellow-feeling for joy feels more like what is naturally felt by those who originally experience the joy, than our fellow-feeling for the painful one.

-6 We have some indulgence for that excessive grief which we cannot entirely go along with.
+{{< s v="6" >}} We have some indulgence for that excessive grief which we cannot entirely go along with.
 We know what an unnatural effort is needed before the sufferer can bring down his emotions to be in harmony with the observer's emotions.
 <!-- Though he fails, we easily pardon him. -->
 But we have no such indulgence for the intemperance of joy because we are not conscious that any vast effort is needed to bring it down to what we can entirely enter into.
 - The man who can command his sorrow during the greatest calamities seems worthy of the highest admiration because of the wide gap between our sympathetic sorrow and his own sorrow
 - But he who, in full prosperity, can master his joy in the same way, seems hardly deserving of any praise because of the small gap between our sympathetic joy and his own joy

-7 The state of a healthy, debt-free man who has a clear conscience can be called 'mankind's natural and ordinary state.'
+{{< s v="7" >}} The state of a healthy, debt-free man who has a clear conscience can be called 'mankind's natural and ordinary state.'
 In this state, all additional wealth is superfluous.
 Despite the world's present misery and depravity, this is really the state of most people.
 <!-- If more wealth makes him more elevated, it is the effect of the most frivolous levity.
 However, this situation  -->
 <!-- Most people can easily elevate themselves to all the joy above the joy that can be excited in their companion. -->

-8 Little can be added to this state, but much may be taken from it.
+{{< s v="8" >}} Little can be added to this state, but much may be taken from it.
 There is little difference between this wealthy condition and the wealthiest possible one.
 Between them is an immense and unnatural distance.
 Because of this, adversity depresses the extremely wealthy person's mind more below its natural state, than prosperity can elevate it.

-The observer finds it much more difficult to=
+The observer finds it much more difficult to:
 - sympathize entirely, and
 - keep up with his sorrow, than to enter into his joy.